Get to know us

 Marketing & Advocacy Manager

-Jeanette is a highly accomplished marketer with more than 23 years experience.
+Jeanette is a highly accomplished marketer with more than 25 years experience.
 Having worked across three continents for blue-chip corporates such as Nestlé, Homebase, and FOXTEL, and a variety of categories (food, retail and entertainment), she also started and ran a successful strategic marketing consultancy in Sydney for several years.
 She has managed teams of people locally and remotely to create the very best brands and campaigns for those entrusted to her.
-Since moving to Australia, she is enjoying the sun with her husband and three kids, not to mention working at a job so very close to her heart.
+Since moving to Australia from the UK, she is enjoying the sun with her husband and three children, not to mention working at a job so very close to her heart.

 Claire van Ryn